g-nie/scribd-dl/scribd_dl/assets/README.txt

-Put chromedriver executable in this directory.
+Put chromedriver executable in this directory